adamvnz/ArchLabs/README.md

 # Terminals

-Many terminals are already present and many more can be downloaded and tweaked - only if you want
+Many terminals are already present and many more can be downloaded and tweaked - only if you want to.

 ![Screenshots](http://i.imgur.com/I1gLgGi.jpg)